kojodoc/kojodoc.github.io/tutorials/pictures-intro.md

 * Gaming

 ### Picture Creation
-Pictures can be created in many different ways using any one of the following functions:
+A picture can be created using any one of the functions shown below.
+A couple of things to note are the following:
-*Note* - the newly created pictures are located at at the canvas position (0, 0) to begin with.
-They can be positioned at any other location by using the setPosition command or being part of a row, column, or stack of pictures.
+* A newly created picture is located at at the canvas position (0, 0) to begin with.
+It can then be positioned at any other location by using the `pic.setPosition(x, y)` command or being part of a row, column, or stack of pictures.
+* Normally, a picture's position is the location of it's bottom-left corner.
+Exceptions to this are the ellipse, the circle, and the arc, which have their center located at their position.

 | Function | Description |
 | :--- | :--- |